 Immediately after Emancipation, many states and the federal Bureau of Refugees, Freedmen and Abandoned Lands—commonly known as the Freedmen’s Bureau—allowed formerly enslaved couples to file marriage declarations to legalize their relationships.
 These declarations may be recorded separately from other marriage records.
 “Colored marriages” were generally recorded in segregated record books well into the 1900s.

 To get past these record-keeping obstacles, Abbott asks a lot of questions at courthouses and archives, and she leaves herself plenty of time to explore little-used or unindexed resources.
 Burroughs says he looks for county vital records inventories created by the Historical Records Survey during the Works Progress Administration era of the 1930s and 1940s.
 These inventories will mention segregated and delayed records.
 To find them, keyword-search the phrases “historical record survey” or “inventory county archives” plus the name of the state, county or city in the FamilySearch catalog, WorldCat and regional or local libraries.
-Check to see if titles have been digitized on Google Books or Internet Archive, or are available on microfilm through interlibrary loan or a FamilySearch Center near you.
+Check to see if titles have been digitized on Google Books or Internet Archive.

 Burroughs likes to look for black ancestors in the Chicago Defender (indexed at ProQuest Historical Newspapers, a service available at many libraries).
 “The Chicago Defender is a national newspaper with columnists and reports from all over the United States,” says Burroughs.
 “The more names they mentioned, the more papers they could sell.
 There’s lots of local gossip.”

-The Library of Congress’ Chronicling America website is Pinnick’s go-to source for finding African-American newspapers.
-Click on US Newspaper Directory, 1690-Present; under Ethnicity Press, choose African-American.
-You’ll find more than 2,100 cataloged titles with details on where to find them on microfilm or in print.
-Also search for digitized issues or indexes in historical newspaper databases and on library and society websites.
+The Library of Congress’ Chronicling America website is Pinnick’s go-to source for finding African American newspapers.
+You can also search for digitized issues or indexes in historical newspaper databases and on library and society websites.

 5. Freedmen’s Bureau records